Semiclassical bounds for spectra of biharmonic operators: The biharmonic Dirichlet operator

 \section{The biharmonic Dirichlet operator}

 In this section we focus our attention to the biharmonic Dirichlet problem \eqref{equazione}, \eqref{DBC}.
-In particular, the quadratic form \eqref{qf} will be set into $H^2_0(\Omega)$, for $\Omega\subset \mathbb R^d$ a bounded set.
-Note that the quadratic form \eqref{qf} is now equal to
+In particular, the quadratic form \eqref{qf} will be set into $H^2_0(\Omega)$.
+Through all this section, $\Omega\subset \mathbb R^d$ will be a domain with finite Lebesgue measure, unless otherwise specified.
+In fact, since the embedding $H^1_0(\Omega)\subset L^2(\Omega)$ is compact under the sole assumption that the measure of $\Omega$ is finite, it is standard to see that the spectrum is discrete and consists of an ordered sequence of positive eigenvalues tending to infinity.